One million without power as Ida leaves trail of destruction | Science-Environment

 One million without power as Ida leaves trail of destruction

-"We're expecting pretty widespread flooding and flash flooding across that region, some of which will likely be significant," Chenard said by phone.
+As the system drifts eastward, widespread flooding and flash flooding were expected, with 3-8 inches (8-20 cm) of rain forecast in the area before the storm moves into the Atlantic Ocean on Thursday morning, weather service meteorologist Marc Chenard said.
 STAY AWAY

-Amid signs of desperation, cars lined up for at least three miles for gasoline at a station in New Orleans, while in Terrebonne Parish volunteers distributed drinking water to residents who had formed a queue of nearly a mile.
+Among the signs of desperation, cars lined up for at least three miles (4.8 km) for gasoline at a station in New Orleans, while in Terrebonne Parish volunteers distributed drinking water to residents who had formed a queue of nearly a mile.
 Officials of Terrebonne, which includes Houma, issued a statement telling residents they could return to the area but warned about the lack of electricity and basic services.

-"We feel it is important that you know that there are no shelters, no electricity, very limited resources for food, gasoline and supplies and absolutely no medical services!" the local Office of Homeland Security and Emergency Preparedness said on Twitter.
+"There are no shelters, no electricity, very limited resources for food, gasoline and supplies and absolutely no medical services!" the local Office of Homeland Security and Emergency Preparedness said on Twitter.
 Federal and local officials said their immediate focus was on getting water, food and ice to the most vulnerable, especially the elderly without air conditioning to cope with elevated temperatures.
-The NWS has issued warnings for parts of Louisiana and Mississippi, with a heat index rising above 100 degrees Fahrenheit (38 degrees Celsius).
+The weather service has issued warnings for parts of Louisiana and Mississippi, with a heat index rising above 100 degrees Fahrenheit (38 degrees Celsius).

-"We will get into a phase where we are looking at infrastructure, roads, bridges and whatnot," Mississippi Emergency Management Agency Executive Director Stephen McCraney told a news conference, adding that 184 roads and 53 bridges were damaged in the state, and 30,000 households were still without power.
+Amid the urgent need to repair infrastructure, officials were still focused on search and rescue operations.
+"We will get into a phase where we are looking at infrastructure, roads, bridges and whatnot," Mississippi Emergency Management Agency Executive Director Stephen McCraney told a news conference, adding that 184 roads and 53 bridges had been damaged in the state, and 30,000 households were still without power.
 "But if I don't save a person that bridge doesn't really mean a whole lot to me – that is where our focus is."
-In Louisiana about 990,000 customers were still without electricity, according to PowerOutage.com.

 OUTSIDE THE LEVEE SYSTEM The damage in the New Orleans metro area would have been much worse if not for the $14.5 billion levee and flood wall system built after Katrina to protect New Orleans.
 Areas outside the system's perimeter suffered the most damage.
 In Jean Lafitte, a levee that was not part of the system was overwhelmed by floodwater, inundating the town just south of New Orleans.